Mastodon-DE/blocklists/spam/2024-02-15/2024-02-15-spam-mute-list.md

 # Current Mute List
-Regarding the Operation Beleaguer Fediverse Spam Attacks that started on the 15th of February (ongoing)
+Regarding the Fediverse Spam Attacks that started on the 15th of February (ongoing)

 **Last Updated:** 2024-04-19 | 17:43 UTC <br/>
 **By:** Erik Uden (*mastodon.de, troet.cafe, muenchen.social*)